senaite/senaite.api/src/senaite/api/docs/API.rst

     >>> api.get_tool("bika_setup_catalog")
     <BikaSetupCatalog at /plone/bika_setup_catalog>

-Trying to fetch an non-existing tool raises a custom `SenaiteLIMSError`.
+Trying to fetch an non-existing tool raises a custom `SenaiteAPIError`.

     >>> api.get_tool("NotExistingTool")
     Traceback (most recent call last):
     [...]
-    SenaiteLIMSError: No tool named 'NotExistingTool' found.
+    SenaiteAPIError: No tool named 'NotExistingTool' found.

 This error can also be used for custom methods with the `fail` function::

     >>> api.fail("This failed badly")
     Traceback (most recent call last):
     [...]
-    SenaiteLIMSError: This failed badly
+    SenaiteAPIError: This failed badly

 Getting an Object